-In certain areas, particularly the western offshore portion of the survey area, sound speed issues were apparent, visible primarily as "frowns" (see Figure 13).
+In certain areas, particularly the inshore areas of the survey, sound speed issues were apparent, visible primarily as "frowns" (see Figure 13).
 Given the location of the issues, the most probable cause is subsurface mixing that was not modeled on the surface.
 Surfaces were not significantly impacted and the data still meet NOAA allowable uncertainty parameters from HSSD Section 5.1.3.
 As such, the data remain sufficient to supersede previous data.

-Figure 13: Example of sound speed issues visible in the data exaggerated 20x
+Figure 13: Example of sound speed issues visible in data (surface exaggerated 20x in subset editor)